flempriere/SedgewickAlgorithmsInC/Chapter3/CompoundDataStructures/index.md

 See the [sample output](./Examples/Program3_20/program3_20.dat) and the corresponding [test script](./Examples/Program3_20/testProgram3_20.sh).

-**Note**: This program has a rare bug causing a crash if 1.0 as a coordinate is exactly generated due an array out of bounds error.
+**Note**: This program has a rare bug causing a crash if 1.0 as a coordinate element is exactly generated due an array out of bounds error.

 ## Exercises